You know, the ash from the volcano could cause terrible respiratory problems.

 Hey, I got a question.

-And number two, you know, you've also had your Glenn Beck and many other people throughout the last eight to ten years.
+And number two, you know, you've also had your Glenn Becks and many other people throughout the last eight to 10 years.

-And again, it is very little, and then you have polls saying 8020 and 70% of America believes in Tea Party, when in fact there's poll after poll that says Obama would beat everybody, Paglin, McCain, all these other people again, if the election were held again.
+And then you have polls, say, in 80-20 and 70% of America believes in Tea Party, when in fact, there's poll after poll that says Obama would beat everybody, Paglin, McCain, all these other people again, if the election were held again.

 Well, that poll was last week, in fact, was the latest, and it showed Palin losing as well as Romney losing to Obama.

-And that was a Fox News, I believe, that showed it.
+And it was a Fox News, I believe, that showed it.

-So I I'm sitting here thinking, as all this was going on in terms of conservatism talk radio and conservative different things, you know, I've never once in all my years ever been approached by a conservative individual saying, Hey, could you sign this?
+You know, I've never once in all my years ever been approached by a conservative individual saying, hey, could you sign this?

 Could you sign this?

-But I've I've lost count of the amount of times throughout my life that I've been approached by a left-leaning individual for some cause or other.
+But I've lost count of the amount of times throughout my life that I've been approached by a left-length individual for some cause or other.

 It just seems like on the very bottom ground roots, we're losing it.